In Your Garden

-Depending on your climate zone, it may be late May or early June before growing celery can take place safely outdoors.
+Depending on your climate zone, it may be late May or early June before celery can be grown safely outdoors.

 Celery Pests & Diseases

-Throughout the growing season use insecticide to repel aphids and fungicide to protect the plants from leaf blight.
+Throughout the growing season use insecticide to repel aphids and fungicide to protect the plants from leaf blight if desired.

 Side-dress the rows of growing celery with 5-10-5, once in mid-July and again in mid-August.

 Celery and Lettuce Growing in Garden

 - Because moisture is the key to celery that is tender, commercial growers plant their crops in what is called muck soil.

 - It is wet, highly organic and usually derived from an area that was once a peat bog.

 - If your soil is light and dries out quickly, these conditions produce celery that looks great but is too stringy to eat.